Rock Hornbeam Bonsai Tree Care

 Bonsai Style: This tree is excellent for styles with exposed roots.
 You can style it like a straight trunk, windswept, curved trunk, and root-over rock.

-Fertilizing: Feed it with well balanced fertilizer every two weeks during growing season.
+Fertilizing: Feed it with well-balanced fertilizer every two weeks during the growing season.

 Repotting: Every one to two years when the tree is young and every two to three years when the tree gets older and grows less vigorously.
 It likes moist well-drained soil.
 Regular bonsai soil mix works great.